Foreign bodies may be accidentally or intentionally swallowed.

 Foreign bodies can get stuck in various parts of the digestive tract such as the

 Foreign bodies may be accidentally swallowed.
 Children may swallow small, round foods (such as grapes, peanuts, or candies), which may become stuck.
-In addition, infants and toddlers often swallow a wide variety of inedible objects (such as coins and disk or button batteries), some of which become stuck in the esophagus.
+In addition, curious infants and toddlers often accidentally swallow a wide variety of inedible objects (such as coins and disk or button batteries), some of which become stuck in the esophagus.
 People who wear dentures, older people, and intoxicated adults are at risk of accidentally swallowing inadequately chewed food (particularly meat such as steak or hot dogs), which may become stuck in the esophagus.

 Foreign bodies cause symptoms depending on the nature of the foreign body and where it becomes stuck.